Governikus/AusweisApp/docs/sdk/commands.rst

 If the PIN was correct, the workflow will continue.

+If the last attempt to enter the PIN failed, AusweisApp2 will send the message :ref:`enter_puk`.

-- **pin**: The personal identification number of the card.
+- **value**: The personal identification number of the card.
   This must be 6 digits.

 .. code-block:: json

   {
     "cmd": "SET_PIN",
-    "pin": "123456"
+    "value": "123456"
   }

 .. note::